ethereum/devp2p/caps/eth.md

 requested block headers were found.
 The number of headers that can be requested in a single message may be subject to implementation-defined limits.

+The recommended soft limit for BlockHeaders responses is 2 MiB.

 ### GetBlockBodies (0x05)

 `[hash_0: B_32, hash_1: B_32, ...]`